-Ear Drum Surgery at GNH Hospital Gurgaon, India
+Ear Drum Surgery / Tympanoplasty in Gurgaon India

 A ruptured eardrum is a tear in the thin membrane that separates your outer ear from your inner ear.
 That membrane known as the tympanic membrane is made of tissue that resembles skin.
 Ruptured eardrum can happen suddenly.
 There can be a feeling of sharp pain in ear or an earache that persist for a while and suddenly goes away.